Steve Nieve: Solo career

 In addition to his work with Costello, Nieve has released several solo albums.
-Keyboard Jungle (1983) was his first, a combination of classical and ersatz film scores played on a Steinway piano.
+Keyboard Jungle (1983) was his first solo album, consisting entirely of original compositions with a strong cinematic influence, performed on a Steinway piano.
 His second album, Playboy (1987), consisted of solo acoustic piano renditions of rock songs by David Bowie, 10cc, the Specials, X and others, as well as original compositions.
 Though both albums were released only in the UK by the independent label Demon Music Group, they were critically well received and noted for their "display [of] the artist's wit, compositional talent and abundant instrumental agility."

 Nieve followed these with the albums It's Raining Somewhere (1996), Mumu (2001) and Windows (2004).
 His classical opera, Welcome to the Voice, a collaboration with Muriel Téodori, was released on Deutsche Grammophon in May 2007.
 The score was interpreted by Barbara Bonney, Sting, Robert Wyatt, Elvis Costello, Amanda Roocroft, Nathalie Manfrino and Sara Fulgoni for the voices.
 For the music the Brodsky Quartet interpreted a written score, while Marc Ribot, Ned Rothenberg and Nieve improvised.
 Nieve also composed the score to Téodori's film Sans Plomb.

 Welcome to the Voice was premiered at the Théâtre du Châtelet in Paris in 2008, with Sylvia Schwartz in the role of Lily, and the involvement of both Sting and Costello.
 In 2014, Nieve released ToGetHer.